SAP/luigi/docs/luigi-ux-features.md

 </div>
 ```

-The loading indicator is removed after [settings.appLoadingIndicator.hideAutomatically](navigation-parameters-reference.md#loadingindicatorhideautomatically) has been set to `true`.
+To automatically remove the loadining indicator after Luigi initialization phase you can set [settings.appLoadingIndicator.hideAutomatically](navigation-parameters-reference.md#loadingindicatorhideautomatically) to `true`.

 To keep the loading indicator until the first micro frontend is usable, follow these steps: